intel/ad-rss-lib/doc/ad_rss/UnstructuredConstellations.md

 #### Driving away

-In certain situations the ego vehicle might be allowed to drive away from a dangerous constellation using a given heading range.
+In certain constellations the ego vehicle might be allowed to drive away from a dangerous constellation using a given heading range.

 The heading range is calculated using the position vectors of the traffic participants and the velocity vector of the ego.